TEAMPACCC

 We use models alongside observational datasets to study atmospheric composition and climate.

-We are using different configurations of the Community Earth System Model version 2 (Danabasoglu et al., 2020), a CMIP6-generation model, with options to include full tropospheric and stratospheric chemistry, and a modal aerosol scheme.
+We use many different configurations of the Community Earth System Model version 2 (Danabasoglu et al., 2020), a CMIP6-generation model, to examine how atmospheric chemistry influences and is influenced by climate.
+Different configurations allow us to isolate and explore key variables, including interactive tropospheric and stratospheric chemistry versus prescribed atmospheric composition, fully coupled atmospheric physics versus fixed meteorology, and dynamic ocean–sea-ice coupling versus prescribed sea surface temperatures and sea-ice fields.
 The following configurations are currently used in our group:

 -